riflosnake/XPanther/README.md

 #### After you run the program, the browser will open, and you can start finding xpaths by `right-clicking` over elements.
 A pop up alert will appear showing the xpath, you must accept/close the alert before trying again.
 You can then just close the browser and the program terminates correctly.

+#### The program will test each xpath if it works, it is corresponding to clicked element, and output it in the console along with its speed.

 ### **Both programs are open to improvements or new ideas!**